ideapark/career/Documentation/architecture/nginx.md

-# nginx
+# NGINX

-nginx (pronounced "engine x") is a free open source web server written by Igor Sysoev, a Russian software engineer.
+Nginx (pronounced "engine x") is a free open source web server written by Igor Sysoev, a Russian software engineer.
 Since its public launch in 2004, nginx has focused on high performance, high concurrency and low memory usage.
 Additional features on top of the web server functionality, like